 Before you click through to another article, hear me out.
 These small lights could be your best purchase this year, and I mean it.
 So far, I got 3, and I’m waiting for 11:11/Black Friday deals to double the numbers.
-At first, I thought they would do well for shooting videos, now I can’t live without it.
-VIJIM VL81 LED panels are pretty cool, (and hot), but add a thing or two, and you’ll transform it in the best budget lights one could have.
+At first, I thought they would do well for shooting videos, but now I can’t live without them.
+VIJIM VL81 LED panels are pretty cool, (and hot), but add a thing or two, and you’ll transform it into the best budget lights one could have.

 VIJIM VL81 – VL isn’t just for vlogging

 At first, I was really worried.
 I got these for about £12 on sale on Banggood, wondering if these will be any good for video work.
 The biggest concern was the flickering rate. £12 wasn’t much so I got 3 of these.

 The main selling points of the VIJIM VL81 are:

 - brightness control

 - colour temperature 3200k-5600K

 - horseshoe and 1/4 inch mounts